SAM

 Sam is an AI-powered PSA built for MSPs who want to run lean without cutting the important stuff.

 Built by cybersecurity experts, Sam brings enterprise-grade detection and response to MSPs serving small business.
-It covers the full stack: a unified help desk across all accounts, around-the-clock security monitoring for Microsoft 365 and Google Workspace, automated daily backups, CIS Controls compliance tracking for every client, and AI-generated reports that go out without anyone having to write a word.
+It covers the full stack: a unified help desk across all accounts, around-the-clock security monitoring, automated daily backups, and compliance tracking for every customer.

 How Sam is Structured

 Sam organizes everything around accounts.
 Every account is identified by its domain name.
-As an MSP, you have a root account and any number of customer accounts beneath it.
+As an MSP, you have a root account and managed customer accounts.

 Your root account is the first thing you see when you log in.
-It's tied to your MSP's domain and is where you manage everything MSP-wide: your team, your RMM and expense management integrations, and a full view of every customer account you oversee.
+It's tied to your MSP's domain and is where you manage everything: your team, your RMM, and a full view of each customer account.

-Managed accounts represent each company you support.
-From your root account, you can delegate into any account with one click.
+Managed accounts represent the companies you support.
+Delegate into any account with one click.
 Once inside, you're operating in that account's context — their monitors, their tickets, their compliance posture.

 From your clients' perspective, Sam is simply their IT support.
-They reach it by email or text message.
-Sam triages, drafts a response, and pulls you in when a human touch is needed.
+They reach you by email or text.
+Sam triages, drafts a response, and pulls you in when a human is needed.

 End User UX

 From your clients' employees' perspective, Sam is simply their IT support.
-They don't need to learn a portal or install anything.
+They don't need to learn a portal or install an app.

-When you onboard a new client, you give their team two things: a phone number and an email address.
-That's it.
-End users can reach Sam by email or text message — whichever they prefer.
-Every interaction, regardless of channel, lands in the correct ticket queue in your admin dashboard and is tracked from first contact to resolution.
+When you onboard a new client, you provide two things: a phone number and an email address.
+Every interaction, regardless of channel, lands in the correct ticket queue in your admin dashboard and is tracked from the very first contact.

 Sam responds to every inbound message within 30 seconds.
-That's the guaranteed SLA.
-The response is AI-generated and contextual — Sam reads the request, checks what it knows about the account, and replies with something useful rather than a generic acknowledgment.
-For the end user, it feels like reaching a real person immediately.
+The response is AI-generated and contextual — Sam reads the request, checks what it knows about the account, and replies with something useful.

 You can join any ticket at any point.
-If a situation needs a human, you step in alongside Sam's thread — the end user sees a seamless conversation and never has to repeat themselves.
-Sam handles the volume.
+If a situation needs a human, you step in alongside Sam's thread — the end user sees a seamless conversation.

 Getting Started